 This website aims to be as accessible to as many users as possible.

 To that end, key pages from our website have been translated into several different languages.
-Click on the options below to read the translated pages, or to access key resources in British Sign Language (BSL).
+Click on the options below to read the translated pages, or to access key resources in Braille and British Sign Language (BSL).

 Read key information about children and young people's rights translated into languages other than English.